- Why do we think life will get better when you lose weight?

 -Leonard Cohen, musician

-There’s many important things in life you can only learn through difficult experiences.
+There’s many important things in life you learn through difficult experiences.
 Don’t regret what you’ve been through.
 Just keep moving forward and focus on a solution.

 Ever hear the expression “Don’t put all your eggs in one basket?”
 Regardless of what goal you’re after, divide up your energy.
 Working toward a few things that matter to you (especially the kind actions you can do for others) gives you solid reasons to feel good about yourself—instead of feeling good because you look good.

-Take a piece of paper and fold it into four squares.
+Take a piece of paper and fold it into 4 squares.
 Give each quadrant one of the headings that follows and write down a few things in each box that matter to you.

 What role do you want to play in the world?
 What’s unfair in your community or beyond that makes you feel frustrated?
 How can you fix it?